 Mikayla Pascucci ’18 has kicked her career into high gear since graduating from the University of Hartford with a bachelor’s degree in integrated elementary and special education.

-She’s a sixth grade special education teacher at the CREC Academy of Science and Innovation in New Britain, Connecticut, is enrolled in the master’s degree program in special education in the University’s College of Education, Nursing and Health Professions, and is collaborating with Associate Professors Sheetal Sood and Lisa Zawilinski on a research project.
+She’s a special education teacher and case manager at the Reggio Magnet School of the Arts in Avon, Conn., is enrolled in UHart's master’s degree program in special education, and is collaborating with Associate Professors Sheetal Sood and Lisa Zawilinski on a research project.

 Pascucci, Sood and Zawilinski recently presented their research on incorporating arts into STEM (science, technology, engineering and math) education at the Kappa Delta Pi Annual Research Conference in Indianapolis.
 (Kappa Delta Pi is the international honor society for education students.)

 In just a few months since starting her teaching job, Pascucci has already found that her experience at UHart prepared her well.

 After seeing how I use a data collection form every day to monitor and track my students’ behavior in class, my colleagues asked me, ‘Wow, where did you learn that?’
 I learned it in Dr. Sood’s class."